Skip to main content

 Medication Injection Reminder

-Goals: Remind patients to refill their injectable treatment or confirm an upcoming appointment.
+Goals: Remind patients to refill their injectable medication or confirm their upcoming appointment.

 Content and Tips